Live migration with fall-forward TECH PREVIEW

 • For Oracle where sequences are not attached to a column, resume value generation is unsupported.

-• --parallel-jobs argument has no effect on live migration.
+• --parallel-jobs argument (specifies the number of tables to be exported in parallel from the source database at a time) has no effect on live migration.

-Refer to export data for details about the arguments, and export data status to track the status of an export operation.
+Refer to export data for details about the arguments of an export operation.

 The options passed to the command are similar to the yb-voyager export schema command.
 To export only a subset of the tables, pass a comma-separated list of table names in the --table-list argument.

-After you have successfully imported the schema in the target database, and the CDC phase has started in export data (which you can monitor using the export data status command), you can start importing the data using the yb-voyager import data command as follows:
+After you have successfully imported the schema in the target YugabyteDB database, and the CDC phase has started in export data from source (which you can monitor using the get data-migration-report command), you can start importing the data using the yb-voyager import data to target command with required arguments as follows:

 # Replace the argument values with those applicable for your migration.